Test your Robus configuration

-To adapt Luos to your board specificities, you need to configure it.
-This subject is covered in the Luos configuration.
-To validate your network hardware configuration, you can use a Luos tool called selftest available in the Luos Library.
+To adapt Luos engine to your board specificities, you need to configure it.
+This subject is covered in the Luos engine configuration.
+To validate your Robus network's hardware configuration, you can use a Robus tool called selftest available in the Luos engine's 'library.

 Hardware test conditions

 In order to allow selftest to check everything, you need to have specific conditions for your board.
-To make this test, you need to have only one board isolated (unconnected) from the network.
-Tx and Rx pins must be connected together, or you have to be able to receive what you send.
+To make this test, only one board must be isolated (unconnected) from the network.
+Robus needs to be able to receive what it sends to check messages integrity and to catch collisions.
+To do that, you must have the TX and RX pins connected together, directly or through a driver.
 This is already the case in One Wire and RS485 configurations.
 You must also connect the PTP pins together.

-To check the Luos access to the physical network, you need to create a specific binary file only containing the selftest program.
+To check the Robus access to the physical network, you need to create a specific binary file containing only the selftest program.
 This program will perform some checkups allowing you to validate your hardware configuration.
 To use the selftest tool, you have to define SELFTEST using "-D SELFTEST" GCC build flag.

 To finish, you need to add this in your main file: